scrapfly/fingerprint-generator/README.md

 ## Features

 - Uses a Bayesian generative network to mimic real-world web traffic patterns
-- Comprehensive data coverage for **nearly all known** browser data points
+- Extensive data coverage for **nearly all known** browser data points
 - Creates complete fingerprints in a few milliseconds ⚡
-- Easily specify custom criteria for any data point (e.g. "only Windows + Chrome with Intel GPUs")
+- Easily specify custom criteria for any data point (e.g. "only Windows + Chrome, with Intel GPUs")
 - Simple for humans to use 🚀

 ## Demo Video